Practical Support for Clergy

 • Signposting to debt support organisations.

-• Support for a wide range of healthcare needs from assistive technology, bereavement, and glasses to educational psychologist for children.
+• Support for a wide range of healthcare needs from assistive technology, bereavement, and glasses to educational psychologists for children.

 • Wellbeing grants including retreats and sabbaticals.